 “This provision will not change OUR limit of liability.”
 (Emphasis added.)

-American Standard's arguments regarding the effect of the Kansas amendatory provision are confusing.
-First, American Standard argues that the Kansas amendatory provision would lead a reasonable person in Hill's place to believe that he was covered under the full $300,000 policy limits.
-American Standard argues that the provision's reference to "`our limit shown in the declarations'" means that the full policy limits applies to even permissive users.
+American Standard’s arguments regarding the effect of the Kansas amendatory provision are confusing.
+First, American Standard argues that the Kansas amendatory provision would lead a reasonable person in Hill’s place to believe that he was covered under the full $300,000 policy limits.
+American Standard argues that the provision’s reference to “ 'our limit shown in the declarations’ ” means that the full policy limits applies to even permissive users.
 Because of this reference, American Standard argues that the Kansas amendatory provision would be meaningless if the step-down *948 provision was still valid.
 Finally, American Standard attempts to bolster its claim that the provision is ambiguous by arguing that Universal Underwriters made inconsistent arguments before the trial court.
 According to American Standard, these inconsistent arguments were made because the policy was so unclear.

-Universal Underwriters argues that American Standard's reading of the amendatory provision distorts the clear language of the "Most We Will Pay" provision.
+Universal Underwriters argues that American Standard’s reading of the amendatory provision distorts the clear language of the “Most We Will Pay” provision.
 This provision explains that permissive users will be covered for the minimum insurance coverage required under Kansas law and establishes that the minimum coverage would be paid out of the $300,000 limits first.
 The provision also explains that any remaining liability of named insureds would then be paid out of the remaining limits of the policy.
-Universal Underwriters argues that the amendatory provision was added to the policy in order to conform its general policy to Kansas law, which requires policies to "contain stated limits of liability."
+Universal Underwriters argues that the amendatory provision was added to the policy in order to conform its general policy to Kansas law, which requires policies to “contain stated limits of liability.”
 K.S.A.
 40-3107(e).
-Cf. Universal Underwriters v.
-State Farm, 925 P.2d 1270, 1274 (Utah App.
-1996) (full policy limits were held to apply to permissive user because policy's mere reference to state law was insufficient to incorporate statutory minimums into the policy; policy was required to state policy limits).

-Universal Underwriters' policy, like most comprehensive insurance policies, does not make for easy reading, especially when the relevant portions of the policy are taken from a number of different sections of the contract.
+Universal Underwriters’ policy, like most comprehensive insurance policies, does not make for easy reading, especially when the relevant portions of the policy are taken from a number of different sections of the contract.
 Although walking through these various provisions is cumbersome and stylistically inelegant, it does not seem that a reasonable person would be misled as to the policy limits for permissive users.
 Although the amendatory provision references the limits from the declarations page, it clearly sets forth the minimum statutory policy limits under K.S.A.
 40-3107(e).
 If the policy limits did not differ between named insured and permissive users, there would be no need to set forth the statutory minimums.
-Under American Standard's interpretation, the "Most We Will Pay" provision and the portion of the amendatory language setting forth the statutory minimums would be superfluous and meaningless.
+Under American Standard’s interpretation, the “Most We Will Pay” provision and the portion of die amendatory language setting forth the statutory minimums would be superfluous and meaningless.

-In its second argument on appeal, American Standard argues that even if Universal Underwriters' policy is not ambiguous in limiting liability for permissive users, the step-down provision should be invalidated in its entirety because it is contrary to Kansas law.
+In its second argument on appeal, American Standard argues that even if Universal Underwriters’ policy is not ambiguous in limiting liability for permissive users, the step-down, provision should be invalidated in its entirety because it is contrary to Kansas law.
 The provision in question states:

 “With respect to persons or organizations required by law to be an INSURED, the most WE will pay is that portion of such limit needed to comply with the minimum limits provision of such law in the jurisdiction where the OCCURRENCE took place.
 When there is other insurance applicable, WE will pay only the amount needed to comply with such minimum limits after such other insurance has been exhausted.”
 (Emphasis added.)